Skip to main content

 Berlin has been growing continuously for twelve years.
 At the same time, average household sizes are shrinking, which further increases demand for apartments.
 Rising demand meeting slowly expanding supply leads to higher rents.
 The public debate frames this development in terms of gentrification and displacement.

 For landlords, strong demand signals security in letting and potential for rent increases.
-At the same time, political pressure to regulate rent development is growing.
+At the same time, political pressure to regulate rent development is growing, especially where new-lease rents already absorb 40 to 50 percent of net household income.
 A sustainable return requires rents that remain affordable for the target group over time.
 Owners and investors should therefore factor local purchasing power and rent-to-income ratios into their calculations.

 Was this page helpful?